-As we all know, this goes with the territory of breastfeeding for a lot of women.
+As we all know, this can go with the territory of breastfeeding for a lot of new mums.
 In the early days, spend time with your midwife or lactation consultant getting your latch right and don’t be afraid to ask for help and advice at any stage of your breastfeeding journey.

 Your nipples will probably be sore for a few weeks so invest in Lansinoh cream – I think it’s amazing!
 It’s BPS and BPA free, 100% natural, hypoallergenic and really helps soothe sore and cracked nipples.
 You can buy it here.

 2. A Numb Bum

 You’ll spend a lot of time sitting down when breastfeeding so get comfortable!
 That means ensuring, before each feed, that you’re stocked up on water, snacks, the TV remote, iPad, magazines etc.

 If you want to invest in one, I highly recommend glider nursing chairs.
-I have the Kiddicare Cloud Nine Deluxe Glider Chair and Stool and I highly recommend it.
+I had the Kiddicare Cloud Nine Deluxe Glider Chair and Stool and I highly recommend it.
 Similar here.

 It’s so important to be relaxed and comfortable when breastfeeding so no hunching over on an uncomfortable chair – you could be sat still for hours in the early days!